chocolatey/docs/input/en-us/choco/troubleshooting/dependency-troubles.md

 Order: 10
 xref: choco-dependency-troubles
 Title: Dependency Troubleshooting in Chocolatey CLI
-Description: Troubleshooting steps for when you encounter issues related to dependencies.
+Description: Troubleshooting steps for when you encounter issues related to dependencies
 ---

 ## Installation and Upgrade Commands Fail for Many Seemingly Unrelated Packages